Doctor of Philosophy (Ph.D.) Major in Engineering Management (Entering with Master's Degree)

 Each topic is allocated an hour, providing a robust and comprehensive evaluation of student's knowledge in each area.
 Students can select six topics that align closely with their research subject area.
 This approach allows us to tailor the exam to each student's learning journey while maintaining a rigorous assessment standard.
 The faculty, renowned experts in their respective domains, will prepare each section, ensuring the exam content reflects the field's breadth and depth.
 This approach allows us to tailor the exam to each student's learning journey while still maintaining a rigorous standard of assessment across the board.
 The faculty, renowned experts in their respective domains, will prepare each section, ensuring the exam content reflects both the breadth and depth of the field.

 The Doctoral Advisor will coordinate all aspects of the exam, from facilitating the drafting of exam sections by faculty members to overseeing the administration and grading of the exam.
 They will also serve as a point of contact for students throughout the examination process, addressing any concerns and providing guidance as needed.
-This comprehensive exam is an integral part of the program, designed to ensure our students have a robust understanding of the concepts they have studied and are prepared to undertake high-level research and professional responsibilities in electrical and computer engineering.
+This comprehensive exam is an integral part of the program, designed to ensure our students have a robust understanding of the concepts they have studied and are prepared to undertake high-level research and professional responsibilities in engineering management.

 Dissertation Proposal and Proposal Defense